— Javascript, React — 6 min read

 So largely, it is on you to bind the right this context to your functions so

-when you go update the state, or change anything on this
+when you go update the state, or change anything on this, your function will

 and detail all the ways that I know how to bind this, and hopefully that should